10 tips for traveling with credit cards

 Research fees: Many credit card issuers assess foreign transaction fees for purchases made in another country, including Canada, Mexico or the Caribbean.
 Foreign transaction fees may range from 1 – 4% of the purchase amount, so find out ahead of time how much that fee will be, and factor it into your vacation spending.
 Also, check out the cost of cash advances in case you need to tap your card for cash.

-Tip: The Union Plus Credit Card features a 1% foreign transaction fee, among the lowest in the industry.
+Tip: The Union Plus Credit Card has no foreign transaction fee.

 Watch for Holds: If you rent a car or stay in a hotel, a hold may be placed on your account for the estimated cost of the stay (or rental) plus extra for incidental expenses.
 This hold essentially freezes a portion of your credit line, and in the case of a debit card, blocks the use of those funds in your bank account.
 Make sure you have enough credit (or funds) available, especially if you have an expensive hotel stay planned, or you will be moving from one place to another.
 If you hold a reservation using your card but then pay cash, be sure to get a receipt showing you paid cash - and hold onto it just in case your card is charged.

-Check your limit: Some credit card issuers have lowered credit limits recently, so be sure to check your limit and your available credit before you leave.
+Check your limit: Be sure to check your limit and your available credit before you leave.
 You may also want to find out whether you can set up online or text message alerts to notify you if you are getting close to your limit.

 Double Check Your Math: Making purchases in a foreign currency can get tricky.
 Watch for simple mistakes like a total that reads “100” instead of “10.”
 Don’t sign a credit card slip if the total is blank, or an unscrupulous merchant can fill it in with any amount.
 And that brings us to the next tip…